vsouza/awesome-ios/README.md

  * [AEConsole](https://github.com/tadija/AEConsole) - Customizable Console UI overlay with debug log on top of your iOS App. :large_orange_diamond:
  * [ReflectedStringConvertible](https://github.com/mattcomi/ReflectedStringConvertible) - A protocol that allows any class to be printed as if it were a struct. :large_orange_diamond:
  * [Evergreen](https://github.com/viWiD/Evergreen) - Most natural Swift logging :large_orange_diamond:
+ * [Logkit](https://github.com/logkit/logkit) - An efficient logging library for OS X, iOS, watchOS, and tvOS – written in Swift.
+Log to console, file, HTTP service, or your own endpoint.
+Simple to get started, but smartly customizable :large_orange_diamond:

 ### Maps
  * [Route-me](https://github.com/route-me/route-me) - Open source map library for iOS.